gchauvet/vertx-async/README.md

 # vertx-async

 vertx-async is a [Vert.x](http://vertx.io/) module that provides helper methods for common async patterns.
-It helps avoid call back hell and is based on the API of the popular [async](https://www.npmjs.com/package/async) node.js module.
+It helps avoid call back hell and is inspired by the API of the popular [async](https://www.npmjs.com/package/async) node.js module.

 # Using